THE JEFF AWARDS

 THE CURRENT JEFF AWARDS MEMBERSHIP

-consists of up to 55 men and women with varying backgrounds in theatre, but united by an active interest and concern.
+consists of up to 55 people with varying backgrounds in theatre, united by an active interest and concern.
 They come to the committee with an academic background in theatre, significant professional experience, a history of theatre involvement, and/or years of consistent theatre attendance in Chicago and in other major theatre capitals of the world.
-A volunteer, non-profit organization, The Jeff Committee does not have specific terms for its members.
+A volunteer, non-profit organization, The Jeff Awards does not have specific terms for its members.
 However, members must meet specific judging standards and can vote on the final ballot each season only if they have met their responsibilities for that complete year.
 While many of the judges have retained long-standing membership histories, a few rotate off each year as new members are invited to join the committee.

-The Joseph Jefferson Awards Committee evolved in response to a search by Chicago actors for a way to honor local theatre talent.
+The Joseph Jefferson Awards evolved in response to a search by Chicago actors for a way to honor local theatre talent.
 In 1968, the Midwest Advisory Committee of Actors' Equity appointed member Felix Shuman to find a means of gaining recognition for actors working in the city.
 Joined by actors Guy Barile, Aviva Crane and June Travis Friedlob, Shuman identified and recruited twenty-four individuals active in education, business and social affairs.
-These individuals originally met for a luncheon at the Ivanhoe Theatre and went on to become the Joseph Jefferson Awards Committee under the first Chairmanship of Henry G. Plitt.
+These individuals originally met for a luncheon at the Ivanhoe Theatre and went on to become the Joseph Jefferson Awards under the first Chairmanship of Henry G. Plitt.
 Among the original members were three theatre supporters who would be active Jeff members two decades later—Morton Ries, Judith Sagan and Joseph Wolfson.
-The charter of the Jeff Committee today continues to honor excellence in the Chicago theatre community.
+The charter of the Jeff Awards today continues to honor excellence in the Chicago theatre community.